China stocks jump on U.S. rally, yuan edges up

 Many economists suspect that the official figures are too optimistic.

-On Thursday, one of China's richest men, Wang Jianlin, chairman of property and investment firm Dalian Wanda, said China should give up the "fantasy" of 7-8 pct economic growth and accept a slower rate that was "sustainable and safe".
+On Thursday, one of China's richest men, Wang Jianlin, chairman of property and investment firm Dalian Wanda 3699.HK, said China should give up the "fantasy" of 7-8 pct economic growth and accept a slower rate that was "sustainable and safe".

 For all that, a majority of economists predict a continued deceleration - rather than a crash - for China's economy, and most dismiss comparisons with the 2008 global financial crisis or the 1997/98 crisis in Asia.